Herman443/KomSysDesignProject/README.md

 systems like ours is on the rise as well.

 This application is a simplified representation of an eventual final product, presented by using a Raspberry Pi with a Sense HAT.

+NB: All the folders in this repository are packages for python applications, so there is no need to open them.
+All useful files are outside folders